prathamlahoti123/FastAPI-Celery-Setup/README.md

 - Both [app](app/) and [worker](worker/) apps have their own <ins>requirements.txt</ins> and <ins>requirements.test.txt</ins>.

+- There's a [script](worker/run.sh) that contains a command to start a Celery worker via [watchmedo](https://github.com/gorakhargosh/watchdog).
+It ensures reloading of the worker on code-changes.

 - Config for [Ruff](https://docs.astral.sh/ruff/) and [Mypy](https://www.mypy-lang.org/) is defined in the <ins>pyproject.toml</ins> file of the corresponding app.